 Health Indicator Report of Arthritis and Activity Limitation

-There are nearly 19 million adults in the U.S. who report arthritis-attributable activity limitation.
-By 2030, 25 million (9.3% of the U.S. adult population) are projected to report arthritis-attributable activity limitations.
+Arthritis is a disabling disease.
+According to the Centers for Disease Control and Prevention, the percent of adults limited by arthritis has increased by about 20 percent since 2002 with the everyday activities, such as holding a cup or walking up stairs, for 24 million adults are limited.[https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf 1] Adults with arthritis are also less likely to be working than those without arthritis.
 Monitoring the prevalence of arthritis-attributable activity limitation among adults is important for estimating the need for intervention programs to reduce the disabling effects of arthritis, and to estimate how well existing intervention programs are working.
-These programs include self-management education programs that have been shown to reduce pain and costs, and physical activity programs that have been shown to improve physical function, mental health, and quality of life.
+These programs include self-management education programs and physical activity programs that have been shown to reduce pain and costs as well as improve physical function, mental health, and quality of life.
 Arthritis-attributable activity limitation can be prevented or reduced in many persons.
 For example, aerobic and strengthening exercises can improve physical function and self-reported disability among older disabled adults.
 In addition, for persons with arthritis who are not limited in activity, regular physical activity can reduce the risk for functional activity limitation.
 Arthritis self-management education classes can also reduce pain and disability.

 Please note that the rates in this graph have been adjusted for age.

-NotesDoctor-diagnosed arthritis is self-reported in the BRFSS and was not confirmed by a health-care provider.
+NotesDoctor-diagnosed arthritis is self-reported in the Behavioral Risk Factor Surveillance System (BRFSS) and was not confirmed by a health-care provider.
 However, such self-reports have been shown to be acceptable for surveillance purposes.
-Activity limitation is also self-reported. [[br]] [[br]] Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
-This methodology utilizes additional demographic information (such as education, race, and marital status) in the weighting procedure.
+Activity limitation is also self-reported.
+Beginning in 2011, BRFSS data include both landline and cell phone respondent data along with a new weighting methodology called iterative proportional fitting, or raking.
 Both of these methodology changes were implemented to account for an increased number of U.S. households without landline phones and an under-representation of certain demographic groups that were not well-represented in the sample.
-More details about these changes can be found at: http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf.
-Because age affects the likelihood of having arthritis, it is beneficial to adjust for the effect of age when comparing populations.
+More details about these changes can be found at: [http://health.utah.gov/opha/publications/brfss/Raking/Raking%20impact%202011.pdf] Because age affects the likelihood of having arthritis, it is beneficial to adjust for the effect of age when comparing populations.
 This method helps to determine if a certain population has a factor, which contributes to arthritis more than the effect of age.
 Therefore, these data have been age-adjusted to the U.S. 2000 standard population.
-Rates are based on eight age groups: 18-24, 25-34, 35-44, 55-64, 65-74, 75-84, and 85+.
+Rates are based on five age groups: 18-24, 25-34, 35-44, 45-64, and 65+.

 - Utah Data: Behavioral Risk Factor Surveillance System, Office of Public Health Assessment, Utah Department of Health